NSPurington/Linux-Server-Metal-Catalog/README.md

 # DESCRIPTION

-The Metal Catalog App is a web app, coded using Python, using Flask, SQL Alchemy, and Psycopg2 to interact with the Apache2 WSGI protocol based on an Amazon Web Services Linux (Ubuntu distribution) server.
-Postgresql is used for the database duties, and holds the 3 tables used in this app.
 This apps purpose is to educate clients on basemetal and alloy relationships, as well as giving an opportunity to add a basemetal and alloy.

 # LOCATION

 IP address = 52.32.17.248

-SSH port = 22
+SSH port = 2200

 URL = http://ec2-52-32-17-248.us-west-2.compute.amazonaws.com/